Database Fundamentals

 - Enforce constraints in DB (not only app):

-, FKs where possible. - Use UUID v7 for time-ordered IDs; avoid
+CHECK,UNIQUE, FKs where possible. - Use UUID v7 for time-ordered IDs; avoid

-for sharded setups. - Logical Deletes: Prefer
+serialfor sharded setups. - Logical Deletes: Prefer

-plus filtered unique indexes.
+deleted_atplus filtered unique indexes.

 Checklist